DewaldDeJager/dearvolt.com/content/blog/cloud-migration-case-study-part-1/index.md

 By looking at the configuration of all the components, we can identify the work that needs to be done to get to the desired state.
 The architecture diagram shows only two availability zones.
 Since each region has at least three availability zones, this indicates that the VPC depicted is not the default VPC created by AWS and that we need to review how everything has been configured.
-We also need to make sure that the team has the access needed to perform the migration[^5].
+We also need to make sure that the team has the access needed to perform the migration[^team-access].
 Some services, such as AWS CloudTrail and AWS Config, may already be set up with some default organization-wide configuration.
 AWS Config may be configured to automatically remediate non-compliant resources, so it is a good idea to go through the rules configured in the account.